hhelibeb/abap-data-validator/README.md

-# abap-data-validation
+# abap-data-validator
 A data validation tool.

-ABAP Data Validation is a tool to simplify data validation process for SAP ABAP development.
+ABAP Data Validator is a tool to simplify data validation process for SAP ABAP development.

 Features and Goals:
 * General input/output.